 Staying in main towns and hotels/motels

-There are several towns around the Olympic National Park that offer family accommodation.
-If you’re starting your journey from Seattle and arriving at the visitor centre in the north, we’d suggest booking a night or two in Port Angeles to base yourself for exploring.
+There are several small towns around the Olympic National Park that offer family accommodation.
+If you’re starting your journey from Seattle and arriving at the visitor centre in the north, we’d suggest booking a night or two in Port Angeles or Sequim to base yourself for exploring.
 Why not try:

-- Quality Inn & Suites Olympic National Park – in nearby Sequim
+- Quality Inn & Suites Olympic National Park – found in nearby Sequim

 - Red Lion Hotel Port Angeles Harbor – easy walking distance to everything on offer in Port Angeles with onsite pool & dining